pChochura/itg/README.md

 #### But what for?

 It's a collection of methods to help organize and navigate through more complex repositories.
-It's based on **git** and **hub**. **hub** provides us with methods to create issues or pull requests, but they are not standardized.
+It's based on **git** and its API.
+Github provides us with methods to create issues or pull requests, but they are not standardized.
 And multiple styles of branch names, issues without labels or pull requests not closing corresponding issues are something you want to avoid while working with team.

 ---